-Furthermore, the bill specifies that individuals with concealed handgun permits or those carrying handguns must notify law enforcement officers of their weapon when approached.
-It establishes penalties for non-compliance and outlines circumstances under which a concealed handgun permit may be revoked.
-The bill is set to take effect on July 4, 2024, unless vetoed by the governor and subsequently approved by the legislature.
+Furthermore, the bill updates R.S.
+40:1379.3 to specify that individuals with concealed handgun permits or those carrying handguns must notify law enforcement officers of their weapon when approached.
+It also establishes penalties for non-compliance and clarifies that a permit will be automatically suspended if the permittee is under the influence of alcohol or controlled substances.
+The bill is set to take effect on July 4, 2024, or upon legislative approval if vetoed by the governor.

 SB152 Engrossed: 9:12(B), 14:95(M), 40:3(I)(1), 40:3(I)(3)